Parental Consent in Bilingual Education

 4. If a parent declines bilingual/ESL services during school registration, may they request these instructional services at a later date?

-Yes, however, it is the decision of the local district to determine whether to enroll the child mid-year or at what point during the school year such enrollment could occur, based on the needs of the student.
+Yes, however, it is the decision of the local district to determine whether to enroll the child mid-year or at what point during the school year such placement could occur, based on the needs of the student.

 Notification

-1. Must a district inform the parents of all Multilingual Learners (MLs) about the requirements of the parental consent amendment?
+1. Must a district inform the parents of all multilingual learners (MLs) about the requirements of the parental consent amendment?

 Appeal Process